Bertolt Brecht: Bavaria (1898–1924)

 From July 1916, Brecht's newspaper articles began appearing under the new name "Bert Brecht" (his first theatre criticism for the Augsburger Volkswille appeared in October 1919).
 Brecht was drafted into military service in the autumn of 1918, only to be posted back to Augsburg as a medical orderly in a military VD clinic; the war ended a month later.

-In July 1919, Brecht and Paula Banholzer (who had begun a relationship in 1917) had a son, Frank.
+In July 1919, Brecht and Paula Banholzer (with whom he had begun a relationship in 1917) had a son, Frank.
 Frank died in 1943, as a Wehrmacht conscript on the Eastern Front.
 In 1920 Brecht's mother died.

 Some time in either 1920 or 1921, Brecht took a small part in the political cabaret of the Munich comedian Karl Valentin.
 Brecht's diaries for the next few years record numerous visits to see Valentin perform.
 Brecht compared Valentin to Charlie Chaplin, for his "virtually complete rejection of mimicry and cheap psychology".
 Writing in his Messingkauf Dialogues years later, Brecht identified Valentin, along with Wedekind and Büchner, as his "chief influences" at that time:

 But the man he learnt most from was the clown Valentin, who performed in a beer-hall.
 He did short sketches in which he played refractory employees, orchestral musicians or photographers, who hated their employers and made them look ridiculous.
 The employer was played by his partner, Liesl Karlstadt, a popular woman comedian who used to pad herself out and speak in a deep bass voice.

 Brecht's first full-length play, Baal (written 1918), arose in response to an argument in one of Kutscher's drama seminars, initiating a trend that persisted throughout his career of creative activity that was generated by a desire to counter another work (both others' and his own, as his many adaptations and re-writes attest).
 "Anyone can be creative," he quipped, "it's rewriting other people that's a challenge."
 Brecht completed his second major play, Drums in the Night, in February 1919.

 Between November 1921 and April 1922 Brecht made acquaintance with many influential people in the Berlin cultural scene.
 Amongst them was the playwright Arnolt Bronnen with whom he established a joint venture, the Arnolt Bronnen / Bertolt Brecht Company.
 Brecht changed the spelling of his first name to Bertolt to rhyme with Arnolt.